balena-io/docs/pages/advanced.md

 The Raspberry Pi exposes device configuration options via a text file on the boot medium, `config.txt` - you change boot options simply by editing this file.

+__Note:__ You will only find the `config.txt` file after first boot, it can then easily be found in the `BOOT` partition of the SD card.

 #### Post-Boot